-Robotic Process Automation and Intelligent Automation help take the burden of tedious and repetitive tasks off the shoulders of employees and give them the ability to enjoy creative freedom.
-RPA and IA are two tried and tested technological advancements that have helped organization do the seemingly impossible by increasing customer satisfaction and team morale without compromising operational costs.
+RPA and Intelligent Automation help take the burden of tedious and repetitive tasks off the shoulders of employees and give them the ability to enjoy creative freedom.
+RPA and IA are two tried and tested technological advancements that have helped organizations do the seemingly impossible by increasing customer satisfaction and team morale without compromising operational costs.
 Despite being closely tied to one another, RPA and IA have their own sets of differences, and this article explores those differences.

 What is RPA?

 Robotic Process Automation (RPA) is a software developed to automate repetitive tasks and to help businesses improve quality, speed, and efficiency.
 RPA bots can carry out scenarios ranging from an automated response to an email to deploying hundreds of bots, each programmed to automate a specific task in an intricate system.

 RPA’s are deployed in numerous instances to smoothen out tedious and repetitive tasks.
 Processes such as web analytics, payroll processing, patient registration, invoice processing, employee onboarding, and credit card applications are a few examples where RPAs are commonly deployed.

 You might like to read how RPA extract is empowering businesses with AI-powered automation solutions.